cost of package deliveries in apartment buildings

 This post covers:

-How much does managing package deliveries cost your multifamily building?
+How much does managing package deliveries cost?

 Every time a package is delivered to your building, your front desk needs to accept it, store it, and then retrieve it when your resident comes to collect it.
 This takes away time from more important tasks such as greeting residents, managing visitors, and maintaining overall building security.